Robrowno/rock-paper-scissors/README.md

 ### Choices Bar

 The game features a choices bar with 3 options to select.
 Rock (Fist emoji 🤜), Paper (Open hand emoji ✋) and Scissors (Peace sign emoji ✌️).
 There is an event listener on each choice that will listen for a click and replicate in the arena section.
+I designed this to be as simple and intuitive as possible, so that the player can clearly see where each choice is in seperate boxes and has a clear view of where each option is.
 Above the choices bar is the title, which when clicked on, takes the user back to the start page.
 There is a reminder of this on the start page as well.

 ![Choices](/assets/images/readme-images/choices-ss.png)

 ### Game Arena

 The arena is where the users choice and the random computer generated response will show.
 The user choice will show on the left and the computer choice on the right.
+Hence, the player name always shows on the left.
+The layout is designed so that it's clear to the use that the left side is for them, and the right side is for the computer.

 ### Before choice:
 ![Before-Choice](/assets/images/readme-images/game-arena-ss.png)